o-ran-sc/nonrtric/test/common/README.md

 | `<producer-id>` | Id of the producer  |
 | `EMPTY` | The expected list of type ids shall be empty  |

-## Function: ecs_api_edp_get_producer_ids_2() ##
+## Function: ics_api_edp_get_producer_ids_2() ##

-Test of GET '/ei-producer/v1/eiproducers' or '/data-producer/v1/info-producers' depending on ecs version and optional check of the returned producer ids.
+Test of GET '/ei-producer/v1/eiproducers' or '/data-producer/v1/info-producers' depending on ics version and optional check of the returned producer ids.
 To test the response code only, provide the response.
 To also test the response payload add the type (if any) and a list of expected producer-ids (or EMPTY if the list of ids is expected to be empty).